-Join us this summer in the Cool Blue Ridge in summer… plus Montreal and Mount Dora next winter.
+Join us in Montreal and Mount Dora Florida and West Jefferson North Carolina.

 As a club member you save on seminars, courses, online courses plus Spanish lessons and Ecuador tours.

-Join Merri and me for all the courses and seminars that we’ll conduct in 2014 and 2015 FREE.
+Join Merri and me for all the courses and seminars that we’ll conduct in Autumn 2014 and winter 2015 FREE.
 Gain positive solutions to your economic, financial and lifestyle concerns..